Presentation of EfSoLaw at ECPR General Conference 2020

 A second paper presents for the first time a new database of EU soft law acts built through Eur-Lex and other sources (DGs, EU agencies), including data from seven policy sectors over a 15 years span (2004-2019) and more than 7000 acts.

 Two other papers included in the panel present a comparative study of European soft law in various policy sectors from a quantitative perspective.
-The sectors of financial regulation and sustainable agriculture policy on one side, and state aid policy, pharmaceutical regulation, food security, and common foreign and security policy on the other, are compared by these papers.
+The sectors of financial regulation and sustainable agriculture policy on one side, and state aid policy, pharmaceutical regulation, food safety, and common foreign and security policy on the other, are compared by these papers.
 The papers present the theoretical framework and the empirical ground for the comparison among policy sectors in soft law elaboration, use and enforcement.
 These initial results are put into perspective by the authors which conclude on the implications of the distribution and evolution of EU soft law in these policy sectors for its use and enforcement at national level.

 Four papers were presented at the Conference: